-Pellet grills/smoker are first and foremost indirect heat cookers whereas charcoal/gas grills are first and foremost direct heat cookers.
+Pellet grills/smokers are first and foremost indirect heat cookers, whereas charcoal/gas grills are first and foremost direct heat cookers.
 However, pellet grills can also be direct-heat cookers, but what does indirect vs direct heat even mean?
 Well, that’s what we will discuss in this article.
 This is a topic I have previously touched on in the past with my article on direct-flame pellet grills.
-However, with this article, I wanted to discuss the difference between indirect vs direct heat cooking.
-For example, what types of food are better suited to indirect heat and which are better suited to direct heat cooking.
+However, with this article, I wanted to discuss the difference between indirect and direct heat cooking.
+For example, what types of food are better suited to indirect heat and which are better suited to direct heat cooking?

 Indirect vs Direct Heat Cooking Principles

 So before we talk about the different ways to cook on a pellet grill/smoker and which pellet grills are best suited to cooking via direct heat, let’s discuss the principles of these two different methods of cooking.

 Indirect Heat – Lower Temperature Cooking Including ‘Low & Slow’